disadvantages-of-online-learning

-Learning remotely has its perks, but there are also significant disadvantages of online learning many students don’t consider before choosing an online certificate, diploma or degree program.
+Learning remotely has its perks, but there are also significant disadvantages of online learning you may not consider before choosing an online certificate, diploma or degree program.

 As many students discover, online education doesn’t mean it’s easier or less work than traditional, classroom learning.
 This misconceptions is compounded by online learning disadvantages if steps are not taken to overcome them.